hendricius/the-bread-code/basics/basic-dough.md

 ### Recipe customization

 At this place most of the other recipes hook in.
 Once the dough is in front of you, you can start adding ingredients such as cheese, spinach, walnuts or whatever you want.
-For starting I suggest to not go with too many extras.
+For starting, I suggest to not go with too many extras.

 `{{ CUSTOMIZE_YOUR_RECIPE_HERE }}`

-### Finalzing the shaping
+### Finalizing the shaping

 ![Sample bread with goat cheese.
 This is the time to add it](https://i.imgur.com/U55wUEk.jpg)